How Does a New Jersey DWI Affect Defendants from Other States?

 Can an Officer Confiscate an Out-Of-State Driver’s License?

-In New Jersey, an officer cannot confiscate an out-of-state license.
 New Jersey law specifically prohibits an officer or a court from taking a driver’s license issued by another state.
-In New Jersey, the driver retains all of their documents, including their driver’s license after an arrested.
+In New Jersey, the driver retains all of their documents, including their driver’s license after an arrest.
 In some states, the privilege is revoked immediately, subject to reinstatement by the administrative hearing.
-But in New Jersey, there are no consequences until there is a conviction.
-The only hold that a court has on a person charged with DWI is that the person is required to appear in court when notified to do so.
+But in New Jersey, there are no consequences unless and until there is a conviction.
+The only hold a court has on a person charged with DWI is that the person is required to appear in court when notified to do so.

 Do I Have to Be Present During All DWI Proceedings If I Am from Out-of-State?